Magnetic Centrifuge Effects in Ultrafast Laser Ablation Plasmas: Equations and Data

 \subsection{Data}

 Two different ablation experiments are presented below.
 An experiment to test the ablative separation of chemical elements has been performed on a Ni/Cu alloy of 45\%Ni and 55\% Cu.
 Figure 2 shows the distribution of the Ni/Cu element separation ratios as a function of charge state and angle for the specific angles of 0, 15.
 30, and 60 degrees.
 Charge states +1 through +10 are shown as gray bars, with the highest enrichment labeled.
 The total enrichment ratio for all ions is plotted as circles.
 The enrichment ratio is normalized to the element composition ratio.
 The gray bars represent the contribution of the various charge states from +1 to +10.
 These data are presented as clusters at the specific angles of 0, 15 ,30, and 60.
 It is noted that each group has a dominantly enriched charge state along with sub-dominant peaks.
 These will be discussed further below.
 Figure 3 shows a similar plot of the $Ni^{58}/Ni^{60}$ isotope ratios, obtained from a pure nickel target, also showing especially strong dominance of particular charge state enrichments.

-Figure 4 presents ion density distributions as a function of charge state and energy.
-These ion population data are used to extract a mean kinetic energy per ion to replace the Maxwellian temperature in the ablative plasma.
-Since the mean kinetic energy of an ideal gas is $(3/2)k_BT$ it is appropriate in the present case to replace $2k_bT$ with the mean kinetic energy of $1.05$ kV from figure 4 to be used for further computational purposes.
-Further discussion of Figure 4 is presented in Appendix section 8.1.
+Figure 4 presents ion density distributions, at zero angle, as a function of charge state and energy.
+These ion population data are used to extract a mean thermal energy to be used as the Maxwellian temperature in the ablative plasma.
+Since the mean kinetic energy of an ideal gas is $(3/2)k_BT$, it is appropriate in the present case to replace $2k_BT$ in Eq.
+2 with the measured mean kinetic energy of $1.05$ kV from figure 4.
+Further discussion of Figure 4 is presented in Appendix section 11.1.